-Kids Of White House Reporters Take Over And Trump Seems To Prefer It
+Kids Of White House Reporters Take Over, And Trump Seems To Prefer It

 The Daily Mail quotes Sanders as responding that Trump will keep making the country "better and better."

-She also let the children in on some news, announcing Trump will take a trip to the United Kingdom July 13 and plans to meet with Prime Minister Teresa May.
+She also let the children in on some news, announcing Trump will take a trip to the United Kingdom July 13 and plans to meet with Prime Minister Theresa May.